 Lunatic?
-It’s possible that Jesus was a lunatic and He didn’t know that He wasn’t God but this is also unlikely.
-Again, His teachings and composure really don’t indicate any mental instability.
-So many of Jesus’ teachings were so sane, logical and practical that no lunatic could have crafted anything close to it.
-You could argue that the writers of the Bible painted Jesus in a more favorable light than how He was in reality but if Jesus really was crazy, then there are many other sources we could go to from secular writers of the day to see their observations of Jesus and look for signs that would indicate He was insane.
+It’s possible that Jesus was a lunatic and He didn’t know that He wasn’t God, but this is also unlikely.
+Again, His teachings really don’t indicate any mental instability.
+Jesus’ teachings were so sane, logical and practical that no lunatic could have crafted anything close to it.
+You could argue that the writers of the Bible painted Jesus in a more favorable light than how He was in reality, but if Jesus really was crazy, then there are many other sources we could go to from secular writers of the day to see their observations of Jesus, and look for signs that would indicate He was insane.
 No such writings exist that we know of.
-Some very sane people do sometimes believe strange things but no sane person would likely believe something quite as strange as him/herself being God.
+Some very sane people do sometimes believe strange things, but no sane person would likely believe something quite as strange as him/herself being God.

 What does this mean for me?
 Gaining faith in Jesus’ identity sets the stage for belief in some of the Bible’s more controversial teachings.
 Since these teachings have very serious implications and it seems probable that Jesus is in fact God, it’s worth being open-minded about the Bible’s supposedly “ridiculous” teachings.

 Is the Bible reliable?
 If God wanted us to know Him so badly that He came to Earth as a man, is it reasonable to assume that He would use prophets to write about Him and that He would ensure these writings were accurate and compiled into one book?
 Also, Jesus confirmed that the Old Testament was God-inspired and infallible.
 If we believe Jesus is Lord, it is logical to believe in that which He has verified.
 We can also have faith in the New Testament because it holds up to historians’ rigorous standards of historical reliability and juror’s standards for circumstantial evidence and eyewitness evidence.